richardimaoka/alpakka-blog-post/README.md

 ```

 If you are not familiar with Docker, [download Cassandra](http://cassandra.apache.org/download/),
-unarchive it, set PATH to the Cassandra bin directory..
+unarchive it, set PATH to the Cassandra bin directory

 ### Dependency